 When can I travel to Kenya again?

-On arrival, travellers from certain countries must spend 14 days in quarantine.
-Travellers from countries of which the Kenyan government believes that the risk of spreading of the coronavirus is low to average do not need to go into quarantine.
-This includes travellers from the United Kingdom, Germany, France, Belgium and The Netherlands - provided they can present a negative PCR test and do not show coronavirus symptoms.
-Each day, the Kenyan Health Department makes a new assessment of the risk profile of these countries.
-Keep in mind that the quarantine mandate can change on a daily basis.
-Travellers that show coronavirus symptoms on arrival, or were seated in the two rows behind a passenger with symptoms on the plane, must spend 14 days in quarantine.
+On arrival, travellers from certain countries must spend 14 days in quarantine at a facility (hotel, etc.) which has been approved as a quarantine facility by the Kenyan government.
+Travellers from countries of which the Kenyan government believes that the risk of spreading the coronavirus is low to average do not need to go into quarantine.
+This includes travellers from Germany, France, Belgium and The Netherlands - provided they can present a negative PCR test and do not show coronavirus symptoms.
+Travellers from the UK must spend 7 days in self-isolation if they are fully vaccinated.
+If they are not yet fully vaccinated, they must spend 14 days in quarantine.

 Can and/or should I return to the UK?